Float fishing a great way to catch fish

 It is easier to list the coarse fish you would not usually try to catch with a float.
 Pike, Zander, big Barbel and perhaps Carp over 10lb.
 For these ledgering is probably better, but for the dozen or so other species, float fishing is ideal.
 Does this mean that float fishing is a small fish method ?
 In some respects yes, but that is only because most coarse fish are under 10lb.
 [Top…]

 Whenever you fish with a float, you know exactly where the bait is.
-A float makes positioning a bait in the same spot, time after time easy.
-Whether fishing against weed beds or features, or trotting down a river, the bait is always under the float.
+Whether fishing against weed beds, features, or trotting down a river, the bait is always under the float.
+Which makes positioning a bait in the same spot, time after time, very easy.

-For shy biting fish, the insert waggler has great sensitivity and is able to show lift bites.
-Showing both lift and dip bites means a taking fish is hard to miss with an insert waggler.
+For shy biting fish, the insert Waggler has greater sensitivity and is able to show both lift and dip bites.

 Loaded and unloaded floats